Reading Time: 4 minutes

 Who Uses Recurring Billing?

 Think about it.
-Recurring billing is everywhere.
+Subscription billing services are everywhere.

 Everyone loves to set it and forget it.
 It is one of the perks of living in the modern era.